Last Updated on

 If you’re a beer lover, Untappd is one of the best apps to download.
 Even if you don’t want to log your beers, I often use the app to find the best craft beer bars and craft beers whenever I’m traveling to new places in the Netherlands.
 The community is really nice and I’m often inspired to try out a new bar due to Untappd!

 The idea behind this app is that you can pick up leftovers from different restaurants, cafes, and supermarkets all around the Netherlands for a reasonable price.
-I’ve heard of people getting amazing food for just 2-3 euros, so if you don’t mind that you’ll need to use up your food that evening, it’s a great way to live in an ecofriendly way.
-(The supermarket Marqt is even on it!)
+You can get amazing food for just 2-8 euros from restaurants and cafes.
+If if you don’t mind that you’ll need to use up the food quickly, it’s a great way to live in an eco-friendly way.

 Meetup is the classic group for meeting new people in the Netherlands.
 Personally, I’ve found that Facebook was slightly better, however you’ll find a Meetup for everything.
 My husband has met several friends through different groups related to his hobbies.